erei/bulminimal/README.md

 - Fixed footer at bottom of the page
 - l18n for the 404 page
 - Uses [bulmaswatch](https://jenil.github.io/bulmaswatch/)'s Yeti theme, removing the vendored Bulma
+- Use Hugo's internal templates to add markup for OpenGraph and Twitter Cards

 ## License